 Grantee must demonstrate sustainability.
 Describe what will happen to the program after the grant funds have been expended and the organization's intentions and strategy for continuing to fund, receiving commitments for inside and outside of the organization, other support for the project at the end of the grant period.

 To be eligible to apply for a Dignity Health Social Innovation Partnership Grant, the lead applicant must be an organization as described in section 501(c)(3) of the Internal Revenue Code and exempt from taxation under section 501(a).
 Partner organizations can include for-profit, government, and private philanthropic organizations.

 Geographic Service Area

-Program/projects can be based outside of Dignity Health's service area, but implementation must be in a Dignity Health hospital service area(s).
-For information on Dignity Health hospital service areas visit dignityhealth.org.
+Program/projects can be based outside of CommonSpirit Health's service area, but implementation must be in a CommonSpirit Health hospital service area(s).
+For information on CommonSpirit Health hospital service areas visit https://commonspirit.org/.

 Dignity Health Internal Champion

-Identify and engage with a Dignity Health internal champion.
+Identify and engage with a CommonSpirit Health (Dignity Health or Catholic Health Initiatives) internal champion.